-At Santa Catalina, relationships and community are at the core of our educational mission.
-Our commitment has been to take this mission and adapt it to our virtual world.
+At Santa Catalina, relationships and community are at the core of our educational mission—in person or online.

 We continue to offer all of the support our students receive while on campus.

 - All teachers host regular office hours and are available for one-on-one meetings.

 - Advisors continue to connect with their students synchronously on a regular basis in order to support student learning and socio-emotional well-being.

 - Our college counselors continue to meet with students and provide information through a newsletter.